Lisianski Island: History

-Lisianski Island is named after Yuri Lysianskyi, a Russian Imperial explorer and an officer in the Imperial Russian Navy.
-Lysianskyi was the commanding officer of the Russian-American Company's merchant sloop Neva, which was on an exploration mission as part of the first Russian circumnavigation of the world when she ran aground on the island in 1805.
-Lysianskyi reported the island to be of little interest, except insofar as its surrounding reefs and shoals posed a threat to passing vessels.
+Lisianski Island is named after Yuri Lisyansky, a Russian Imperial explorer and an officer in the Imperial Russian Navy.
+Lisyansky was the commanding officer of the Russian-American Company's merchant sloop Neva, which was on an exploration mission as part of the first Russian circumnavigation of the world when she ran aground on the island in 1805.
+Lisyansky reported the island to be of little interest, except insofar as its surrounding reefs and shoals posed a threat to passing vessels.

 King Kamehameha IV claimed the island for the Kingdom of Hawaii on 10 May 1857.
 In 1890, the North Pacific Phosphate and Fertilizer Company acquired a twenty-year lease on the island from the Kingdom of Hawaii.

-After the overthrow of the Hawaiian monarchy in 1893, Lisianski Island became part of the Republic of Hawaii in 1894.
+After the overthrow of the Hawaiian Monarchy in 1893, Lisianski Island became part of the Republic of Hawaii in 1894.
 On August 12, 1898, the United States annexed Hawaii, including Lisianski Island, and Lisianski Island was included in the Territory of Hawaii upon its creation on April 30, 1900.
 In 1909, Lisianski Island became part of the new Hawaiian Islands Bird Reservation — which later became the Hawaiian Islands National Wildlife Refuge — established by U.S. President Theodore Roosevelt.
 Prior to this, there had been concern about the poaching of birds on the island.

 When Hawaii became a U.S. state in August 1959, Lisianski Island became part of the new State of Hawaii.
 On June 15, 2006, it was included in the Papahānaumokuākea Marine National Monument.

 Neva Shoals

 Neva Shoals is a shallow reef directly southeast of Lisianski Island covering 979 km2, more than half the size of Oahu.
-Lisiansky named Neva Shoals, after his ship, Neva.
+Lisiansky named Neva Shoals after his ship, Neva.
 The shoal is shallow and makes access to the island difficult.
 The reef has been described by divers as a "coral garden" because of the great variety of coral.
 Twenty-four types of coral have been identified at the reefs surrounding Lisianski.
 Reef fish are abundant, including predators.